AntonioFasano/BloomR/src/bloomr.beta.md

 :   the connection token returned from br.open().
 If `NULL` simulated values are generated.

 file
 :   path to CSV file.

 field
 :   case insensitive string denoting the Bloomberg field queried.
 Defaults to "PX_LAST".
-If the field is wrong or not accessible, data will be empty but no error will be raised.
+If the field is wrong or not accessible, data will be empty, but no error will be raised.

 start
 :   start date.
 Can be a Date object or an ISO string without separators (YYYYMMDD).
 Defaults to 5 days before current date.